Airdate: March 29, 2009

 - At the end, the TNG cast manages to piss off Stewie to the point where, as he's about to beam them back, he dishes one out to them.

-- Trailers Always Lie: Most episode summaries in cable and TV guides and promos play up the whole "Stewie hangs out with the Star Trek: TNG cast" story, and viewers who just wanted to see that were very displeased that (a) the main story was about Meg, and (b) it portrayed religion as being for mindless idiots and atheism as being for smug idiots.
+- Trailers Always Lie: Most episode summaries in cable and TV guides and promos play up the whole "Stewie hangs out with the Star Trek: TNG cast" story.
+The story is important for featuring an array of guest stars, but it's not the titular plot and not pictured on the page for the episode.

 - Writer on Board: The episode has been criticized for being a soapbox for Seth MacFarlane to preach atheism, but if you listen to the DVD commentary, MacFarlane and the other writers (some of which are religious or had a religious upbringing, but aren't as devout) were actually trying to be as even-handed as they could with the whole religion vs. atheism argument, but do regret that they came off a little heavy-handed.
 As for regretting making the episode, they really don't, contrary to what's been heard, if only for the fact that they got to reunite and work with the cast of Star Trek: The Next Generation.